BernatBC/HoneyBear-Folio/README.md

 # HoneyBear-Folio
-A personal finance app made with Tauri and Vue
+A personal finance app made with Tauri and React